 - How do employees currently communicate with one another throughout the company?
 Is there an open atmosphere of communication, or do employees typically keep their ideas and thoughts to themselves?

 - What is the price of failure in your company?
 Can you afford to implement new concepts and ideas quickly, break a few eggs in order to make your omelet, and even risk offending a few clients, or do you need a more cautious approach?

 - What approaches to innovation have the potential to create disruption, rather than positive creativity and innovation, within your company?

 As your understanding of your company's existing structure improves, you'll get a better idea of what changes need to be made to successfully encourage innovative thinking from every employee in the building.

 Change Your Outlook

 - Accept failure.
 When possible, look for ways to embrace it.
-The best ideas often rise out of past failures.
+The best ideas often arise out of past failures.
 Yes, failure can be costly.
-Taking a chance on any idea holds a certain degree of risk, and there's always the chance that things won't go as planned.
+Taking a chance on any idea holds a certain risk, and there's always the chance that things won't go as planned.
 Failure also brings with it a number of rewards: a deeper understanding of the problem, a better look at the potential solution, and one thing that you definitively know won't work.
 Embrace it within your organization to help encourage innovation.